sensu/sensu-go-bonsai-asset/ruby-runtime/README.md

 This directory contains helper scripts that can be used to automate Bonsai asset build as part of Sensu ruby plugin release process.

+### Bonsai
+The provided Bonsai example configuration file `.bonsai.yml.example` defines Sensu assets for each of the supported ruby-runtime platforms.

 ### TravisCI Example Usage

 Make sure secure `GITHUB_TOKEN` is set travis environment.